zanoth420/shopify-recommender/README.md

 - The Worker as a thin proxy — serves the widget JS, forwards chat to Helm, receives browse events

 **What gets replaced when Helm integrates:**
-- Worker's Gemini AI backend → Helm's DMPipeline
+- Worker's Gemini AI backend
-- Worker's KV session storage → Helm's `Conversation` + `Message` models
+- Worker's KV session storage
-- Worker's D1 knowledge base (FAQs/policies) → Helm's `BusinessConfig`
+- Worker's D1 knowledge base (FAQs/policies)
 - Worker's customer profile building → Helm fetches from Shopify directly using stored token

 **Widget integration point:**
-The widget's `botUrl` config (in `window.__HELM_CONFIG`) currently points at the Worker's `/chat` endpoint.
+The widget's `botUrl` config  currently points at the Worker's `/chat` endpoint.
 When Helm takes over, that URL changes to Helm's new `/api/shopify/chat/` endpoint.
 The Worker becomes a thin proxy that forwards to Helm.
 The widget JS itself does not change.

 ---